Malaria vaccine

-A Malaria vaccine is a vaccine that prevents malaria, a mosquito-borne infectious disease which affected an estimated 249 million people globally in 85 malaria-endemic countries and areas and caused 608,000 deaths in 2022.
+A malaria vaccine is a vaccine that prevents malaria, a mosquito-borne infectious disease which affected an estimated 249 million people globally in 85 malaria-endemic countries and areas and caused 608,000 deaths in 2022.
 The first approved vaccine for malaria is RTS,S, known by the brand name Mosquirix.
 As of April 2023, the vaccine has been given to 1.5 million children living in areas with moderate-to-high malaria transmission.
 It requires at least three doses in infants by age 2, and a fourth dose extends the protection for another 1–2 years.
 The vaccine reduces hospital admissions from severe malaria by around 30%.

 Research continues with other malaria vaccines.
 The most effective malaria vaccine is the R21/Matrix-M, with a 77% efficacy rate shown in initial trials and significantly higher antibody levels than with the RTS,S vaccine.
 It is the first vaccine that meets the World Health Organization's (WHO) goal of a malaria vaccine with at least 75% efficacy, and only the second malaria vaccine to be recommended by the WHO.
-In April 2023, Ghana's Food and Drugs Authority approved the use of the R21 vaccine for use in children aged between five months and three years old.
+In April 2023, Ghana's Food and Drugs Authority approved the use of the R21 vaccine for children aged between five months and three years old.
 Following Ghana's decision, Nigeria provisionally approved the R21 vaccine.

 The malaria vaccine is on the World Health Organization's List of Essential Medicines.